kapouer/window-page/README.md

 attribute, to ensure Page will be able to resume loading at the correct stage.

+### Tracking of document event listeners

+When called within a chain, `document.addEventListener` is patched to track listeners automatically, and remove them when closing the page.

 ### Integration with Custom Elements

 Typical example with patch chain: